NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

 In this example, the overall workflow is demonstrated by introducing uncertainty in the structural model.
 No uncertainties were considered in the wind parameters or CFD simulations.
 The user needs to go through the following procedure to define the Uncertainty Quantification (UQ) technique, building information, structural properties, and CFD model parameters.

    .. note::
-      This example can be directly loaded from the menu bar at the top of the screen by clicking "Examples"-"E5: Wind Load Evaluation on an Isolated Building using CFD with Uncertainty Quantification".
+      This example can be directly loaded from the menu bar at the top of the screen by clicking "Examples"-"E6: Wind Load Evaluation on a Complex Shaped Building using CFD with Uncertainty Quantification".

 UQ Method